secretworry/shell-go/README.md

 shell-go
 ========

-a shell script help you to go to anywhere
+a shell script helps you to go to anywhere

 ## Usage
 ```